cparros/homework1/README.md

 # homework1
 This is a code refactor based off homework 1 for UNC Coding Bootcamp.
+The goal was to increase accessibility by using semantic HTML and improve the CSS.

 These are the changes that were made to the original code: